Experience Packages Reviews FAQ Location History Tickets & Booking

 The most popular hands-on samurai and ninja museum in Asakusa.
 Dress in armor, throw ninja stars, and train with a katana — steps from Sensō-ji Temple.

-★★★★★ 4.9/5 from 1,500+ reviews
+★★★★★ 4.9/5 on Google from 19,000+ reviews

 Experience Japan's Greatest Warrior Traditions in the Heart of Asakusa